PawanSekhon/PawandeepBookStore/README.txt

 add new area in Area named as "Customers". changed the routes in startup.cs as mentioned in the scaffoldingReadMe.txt file. moved homecontroller.cs into areas>customers>controllers folder and deleted the models and data folder in customers folder.
+[Area("Customer")] // Added this Area attribute to specify the area